Agoric/agoric-sdk/packages/swing-store/docs/transcriptstore.md

 The available export *artifacts* will depend upon the export mode, and upon the swingstore's `keepTranscripts` setting.
 Each export artifact corresponds to a single span, and the artifact names are always `transcript.${vatID}.${startPos}.${endPos}` (for both historical and current spans).

-In the most-minimal `operational` mode, the export include one artifact for each active (non-terminated) vat: just the current span.
+In the most-minimal `operational` mode, the export includes one artifact for each active (non-terminated) vat: just the current span.
 If `keepTranscripts` is true, these will be the only available artifacts anyways.

 The `replay` mode includes all spans for each vat's current incarnation, but omits spans from earlier incarnations.
 The `archival` mode includes all spans from all incarnations.